-Conscious breathing differs from yogic breathing techniques (pranayama) in a number of ways.
+Conscious Connected Breathing differs from yogic breathing techniques (pranayama) in a number of ways.
 Primarily its aim is to bring about 100% usage of the respiratory system, thereby bringing much greater levels of oxygen and energy into the body than would otherwise be experienced.
-Yogis who practice breathwork are often amazed at how powerful their experiences are.
+Yogis who practice Breathwork are often amazed at how powerful their experiences are.
 Subsequently it has been referred to as a “Pranayama for the 21st century” (Yoga Magazine, October 2006).

-Technically, conscious breathing is not a pranayama (the meaning of which is ‘breath control’) in that it can more accurately be described as a form of breath release.
+Technically, Conscious Connected Breathing is not a pranayama (the meaning of which is ‘breath control’) in that it can more accurately be described as a form of breath release.
 However, it could certainly be termed a form of Yoga in that it does facilitate union between the mind, body and spirit.
-Most yogi(ni)s who practice with Alan are amazed and delighted with the results and realise that breathwork is far from being simply ‘another breath technique.’
+Most yogi(ni)s who practice with Alan are amazed and delighted with the results and realise that Breathwork is far from being simply ‘another breath technique.’